Is OCD a Disability? Best OCD Benefits in 2023

 Does OCD turn into schizophrenia?

 OCD may happen in the substantial period of the schizophrenia diagnosis.
 Sometimes, it is also seen that people with schizophrenia have OCD symptoms.
-These symptoms make various impairments, distress, or dysfunction.
+These symptoms cause various impairments, distress, or dysfunction.
 To diagnose, people with OCD must be free from other causes like antipsychotic agents, substance abuse, or other medical issues.
 Also, obsessive-compulsive disorder personality can be the pretrigger condition of schizophrenia.

 If people have Post Traumatic Stress Disorder (PTSD), they may have more risk of increasing their OCD symptoms.
 For some reason, this reaction may trigger intrusive thoughts, rituals, and emotional suffering.